mordachai/daggerheart-loot-rolls/README.md

 Install [Daggerheart Extra Content](https://github.com/brunocalado/daggerheart-extra-content).
 It provides ready-to-use Loot and Consumables tables.
 No import needed, only the module installed and active.

-In the module settings you can paste any table UUID from any compendium and it should work fine.
+***If you want to play with other tables, in the module settings, you can paste any table UUID from any compendium, and it should work fine.***

 ---